notcaring42/quadrature_tool/README.md

 Further Info
 ------------

-More information on the program, and quadrature in general, is provided in the User's Manual.
+More information on the program, and quadrature in general, is provided in the User's Manual, located at __/docs/UserGuide.pdf__.

 Credits
 -------